 Tappers Hydropathic Pudding

-Some gin drinkers prefer a flavoured variation of gin, which adds a certain sweetness to the overall drink.
+Some gin drinkers prefer a flavoured variation, which adds a certain sweetness to the overall drink.
 This particular bottle is classed as a ‘fruit cup’.
-That’s a gin-based drink flavoured with herbs, spices and fruits – the gin version of Pimms, essentially, made in small batches in West Kirby.
-It's perfect when lengthened with lemonade and should be served cool in the summer, or warm in the winter.
+That’s a gin-based drink flavoured with herbs, spices and fruits – the gin version of Pimms, essentially.
+Made in small batches in West Kirby, it's perfect when mixed with lemonade and should be served cool in the summer, or warm in the winter.

 Available from Tappers Gin (£33).